lj-ditrapani/production-simulator/README.md

 Author: Lyall Jonathan Di Trapani

 To use the production simulator, go to http://ditrapani.info/sim.html.
-You may download the sim.html file for offline use.
+You may download the sim.html file for off-line use.

 This is a browser-based, production simulator that illustrates constraint theory and project management concepts, specifically